-How much time will we spend on the bus?
+How much time will we spend on the coach?

 It is difficult to tell you exactly how long you will spend on the coach as some driving days are longer than others.
 We can assure you that we try to make our journeys as comfortable as possible.
 Many of the countries we visit are vast and varied, and there will be some long driving days on your tour.
 This gives you the opportunity to enjoy watching the changing countryside as it rolls past your window, to share music with your fellow travellers, watch a few movies or get involved in some of the games and quizzes hosted by your tour leader.
 Where possible, we have also included stops at points of interest in order to give breaks during the long drives.